Payroll Frequently Asked Questions (FAQs)

-This will mean your question is answered faster, and reduce the number of queries allowing the team more time to focus on processing pay quickly and efficiently.
+You are encouraged to check the FAQs before contacting the team - doing this will mean that your question could be answered faster, and it will reduce the number of queries the team receives, allowing them more time to focus on processing pay quickly and efficiently.

-I don't understand my Payslip
+I don't understand my payslip - can you help?

-A guide to understanding your Payslip is available here.
+A guide to understanding your payslip is available here.

 We cannot issue duplicate P45s or P60s in line with HMRC rules.

 We recommend that you register for an online personal tax account with HMRC - this will enable you to see a full history of your earnings from all employers together with the tax paid in each year.
 Visit the link below to do this:

 Why have I received a P45 after my fee has been paid?

 If you are external and have been paid a one-off fee, we have to make you a leaver in our People/Payroll system once the fee has been paid - this means you will be automatically sent a P45.

 We cannot issue duplicate P45s, or issue P60s, for external fees, so recommend that you register for an online personal tax account with HMRC - this will enable you to see a full history of your earnings from all employers together with the tax paid in each year.
 Visit the link below to do this: